 Another place to

 You should also know that you don’t have to be a guest at Fort Wilderness to enjoy the restaurants, the ranch, the beach, or the activities.
-You can visit any time by car or by ferry from the Magic Kingdom, The Contemporary Resort, or The Wilderness Lodge.
+You can visit by car or a ferry from the docked outside of the Magic Kingdom.

 If you want to do Disney but think you need a quiet place you can retreat to at the end of the day, Fort Wilderness may be what you’re looking for.
 I have a number of friends on the fence about going to Disney because they have reservations about the crowds and the expense.
 If that’s how you feel, do some digging on Fort Wilderness.
 It may be just the right place to get your Disney fix!